-"Available Principal Commitment" means, initially, the aggregate principal amount of the 2024 Series G-2 Bonds Outstanding (as detailed on the cover page hereof) of \$37,000,000, and, thereafter, means such initial amount adjusted from time to time as follows:
+"Available Principal Commitment" means, initially, the aggregate principal amount of the 2024 Series C-2 Bonds Outstanding (as detailed on the cover page hereof) and thereafter means such initial amount adjusted from time to time as follows:

-- (a) downward by the amount of any mandatory reduction of the Available Principal Commitment pursuant to the Initial 2024G-2 Liquidity Facility; - (b) downward by the principal amount of any 2024 Series G-2 Bonds purchased by the 2024G-2 Liquidity Facility Provider pursuant to the Initial 2024G-2 Liquidity Facility; and - (c) upward by the principal amount of any 2024 Series G-2 Bonds theretofore purchased by the 2024G-2 Liquidity Facility Provider pursuant to the Initial 2024G-2 Liquidity Facility which are remarketed (or deemed to be remarketed pursuant to the Initial 2024G-2 Liquidity Facility) by the Remarketing Agent and for which the 2024G-2 Liquidity Facility Provider has received immediately available funds equal to the principal amount thereof and accrued interest thereon:
+(a) downward by the amount of any mandatory reduction of the Available Principal Commitment pursuant to the Initial 2024C-2 Liquidity Facility;

+(b) downward by the principal amount of any 2024 Series C-2 Bonds purchased by the 2024C-2 Liquidity Facility Provider pursuant to the Initial 2024C-2 Liquidity Facility; and

+(c) upward by the principal amount of any 2024 Series C-2 Bonds previously purchased by the 2024C-2 Liquidity Facility Provider pursuant to the Initial 2024C-2 Liquidity Facility that a Bank Bondholder elects to retain pursuant to the Initial 2024C-2 Liquidity Facility or that are sold or deemed sold by a Bank Bondholder pursuant to the Initial 2024C-2 Liquidity Facility (regardless of the Purchase Price received for such 2024 Series C-2 Bonds).

-provided, however, that the sum of (i) the Available Principal Commitment plus (ii) the aggregate principal amount of Bank Bonds shall never exceed \$37,000,000.
-Any adjustments to the Available Principal Commitment as described in clauses (a), (b) or (c) above shall occur simultaneously with the occurrence of the events described in such clauses.
+Any adjustment to the Available Principal Commitment as described in clauses (a), (b) or (c) above shall occur simultaneously with the occurrence of the events described in such clauses.